 The evening before the trial class, someone from Hanbridge Mandarin called me.
 This quick call was to get a better idea of my goals, how long I’ve been studying, and what kind of classes I’d be interested in.

-Every other online class I’ve taken has been conducted over Skype.
+Most other online classes are conducted over Skype.
 Hanbridge Mandarin uses a different platform for their classes.
 It’s pretty easy to use.
 Shortly before the first class, I was sent a link to enter the platform.
 It’s fairly similar to Skype but with a few extra features.

 Although it was a short trial class where the teacher hadn’t had the chance to speak with me before, I felt that we covered quite a bit of material.